bruno-lang/bruno-lang.github.io/index.md

 It is the primary quality of of declarions that they allow to describe any program purely based on what is known.
 Universal truths.
 Correctness of a declaration never depends on changing or invisible parts.
-We can solely reason about the correctness of each declaration on a purely logical level.
+We can solely reason about the correctness of each declaration in isolationand on a purely logical level.
 This support high modularization and sharing.
 All in all the declarations foster efficient and understandable programs.

 The second most important quality its their concise, flexible but very natural